AzureCosmosDB/azurecosmosdb-mcp-chat-app/README.md

-# Web Application for a Chat Application using Model Context Protocol (MCP)
+# Building a Web Application for a Chat Application using Model Context Protocol (MCP)

 ## Context